JonathanLaneMcDonald/smhkdf/README.md

 Computational hardness derives from the requirement of finding a partial hash collision to generate the (n+1)th hash.
 The probability of finding a colliding hash is 1/[--modulus].

+### Presets

+A handful of "presets" are defined: ["easy", "medium", "hard", "recovery", "ultra_recovery"]

+* The "easy" preset completes almost instantaneously.
+* Progressively higher levels require 10x more compute per retained hash and retain 10x more hashes.
+* The "hard" preset computes a key in about 4 seconds on a Ryzen 5 5600X.

 ## Usage

 Say I want to use a kdf to generate passwords for Reddit?
 Not so important, right?
 I might use something like this